 Here, we were witness to several staged battles from different periods of history.
 Numerous armoured vehicles firing off hundreds of rounds of ammunition and setting off explosive devices and tanks firing canons.

-One of the targets for destruction in our mock war, a symphony of flames as a car explodes, followed by a solid screen of endless smoke – very exciting.
+One of the targets for destruction in the mock war, a symphony of flames as a car explodes, followed by a solid screen of endless smoke – very exciting.

 And of course, safety first in Australia.
 Can’t have a car left burning in the middle of a field with people around.
-Firefighters and state of the set hoses sadly did not fit with the 18 century theme.
-A succession line of water filled buckets passed from one person to another would have been far more entertaining and authentic.
+Firefighters and state of the art fire hoses sadly did not fit with the 18 century theme.
+Instead a succession line of water filled buckets passed from one person to another would have been far more entertaining and authentic.

 Theatrics and costumes aside, visitors to the festival could also enjoy browsing a multitude of stores for medieval merchandise and enjoy watching blackmiths at work.